 Can I Freeze The Recipe?

 Yes, you can absolutely freeze leftovers of this side dish in an airtight container for later.

 It’s always great to add some vegetarian side dishes to your holiday table.

-Whether you are vegan, vegetarian, or eat a bit of everything, some vegetables are always welcomed.
+Whether you are vegan, vegetarian, or eat a bit of everything, some vegetables are always welcome.